Best time to visit Tibet

 Up there at the roof of the world, Tibet is one of the great destinations for a trekking holiday.

-Learn about the different ways of getting to Base Camp North and Rongbuk Monastery.
+Learn about the different ways of getting to Base Camp North and Rongbuk Monastery - you can even drive.

-Our Asia experts offer up their top Tibet travel advice, plus tips from our reviews.
+Our Asia experts and partners based in the country offer up their top Tibet travel advice, plus tips from our reviews.

 Responsible tourism in Tibet is a tricky issue – starting with “should I even go?” .